Bankruptcy Definition: What Exactly Is It?

 There are two other types of reorganization bankruptcy in addition to Chapter 13.
 These are Chapter 11 and Chapter 12.

 Chapter 11 bankruptcy proceedings are normally used by struggling businesses as a way to get their affairs in order and pay off their debts.
 In addition, some individuals also file for Chapter 11 bankruptcy when they are not eligible for Chapter 13 bankruptcy or own large amounts of non-exempt property (like several homes).
-However, Chapter 11 can be much more expensive and time consuming when compared to Chapter 13, and you will probably need to speak to a lawyer to decide whether Chapter 11 is right for you.
+However, Chapter 11 can be much more expensive and time consuming when compared to Chapter 13.